 8mm rigid tubing must be used to connect the gas supply to the appliance.
-An olive and nut are provided for connection to the "T" connector on the appliance.
+An olive and nut are provided for connection to the inlet "T" connector on the appliance.
 The connector can be rotated to allow connection from either side or the rear.
 The connector includes a valve for isolating the gas supply.

 The closure plate has a cut-out for rear connection.
 Seal the gap between the cut-out and the supply pipe.

 Pressure check the installation pipework for gas soundness.
 In the United Kingdom check in accordance with the current edition of BS6891.
-In the Republic of Ireland check in accordance with the rules in force.
+In the Republic of Ireland refer to the current edition of IS 813 "Domestic gas installations".

-4.4 Radiants Installation
+6.4 Radiants installation.

-Important: Fit the radiants ensuring that there rear face rests against the horizontal ribs in the rear panel.
-There will be a small gap between their bottom front edge and the retaining channel at the front of the radiant box.
+Important: Fit the radiants ensuring that their rear face rests against the horizontal ribs in the rear panel.
+There will be a small gap between their bottom front edges and the retaining channel at the front of the radiant box.